Battle of Palmdale: Incident

 Suddenly, the drone turned back towards Los Angeles.
-Einstein and Hurliman were forced to switch from the faulty automatic mode to manual fire.
+Einstein and Hurliman switched from the faulty automatic mode to manual fire.
 The D-model Scorpions had been delivered with gun sights, but when the E-6 fire-control system was later added, the sights were removed.
 Now, with the radar-guided system inoperative and no gun sight, the attackers were forced to manually aim the unguided rockets.
 The F-89D was capable of firing all 104 of its rockets at once, all leaving their tubes in only 0.4 s.
 The rockets could also be set to "ripple fire" in two different patterns: two ripples (64 and 42 rockets) or three ripples (42, 32, and 30 rockets).
 A single hit was sufficient to bring down an aircraft.
 Murray and Hale set their intervalometers to "ripple fire" in three salvos.

 While the drone flew over Castaic, the first crew lined up and fired 42 rockets, completely missing their target.
 The second interceptor moved into position and unleashed another salvo of 42 rockets, passing just beneath the bright red drone, a few glancing off the fuselage underside, but none detonating.
 Close to the town of Newhall the pair of jets made a second pass, launching a total of 64 rockets; again, none found the mark.
 The two Scorpion crews adjusted their intervalometer settings and, as the wayward drone headed northeast toward Palmdale, each fired a last salvo of 30 at the target with no hits, dispensing their last rockets.
 In all, the Air Force element fired 208 rockets and was unable to shoot the Hellcat down.